prompt-toolkit/python-prompt-toolkit/README.rst

 Every step (from key bindings, to line behaviour until the renderer can be customized.)

-The simplest example looks like this:
+A simple example looks like this:

 .. code:: python

-    from prompt_toolkit import CommandLine
+    from prompt_toolkit import CommandLine, AbortAction
     from prompt_toolkit.line import Exit

     def main():